plomgrading/plom/doc/source/hw_processing.rst

 Together these inform the server about the page-to-question correspondence shown above::

-    $ plom-cli map -t 61 -q '[1]'   1 1
+    $ plom-cli map 8 1 -t 61 -q [1]
-    $ plom-cli map -t 61 -q '[2]'   1 2
+    $ plom-cli map 8 2 -t 61 -q [2]
-    $ plom-cli map -t 61 -q '[]'    1 3
+    $ plom-cli map 8 3 -t 61 -q []
-    $ plom-cli map -t 61 -q '[2,3]' 1 4
+    $ plom-cli map 8 4 -t 61 -q [2,3]
-    $ plom-cli map -t 61 -q '[3]'   1 5
+    $ plom-cli map 8 5 -t 61 -q [3]

+Here the first parameter gives the bundle id number (here `8`) and the second gives the page number in the bundle.
-Here parameter `-t` gives the paper number and `-q` gives the list of questions for the page of interest.
-The positional parameters that follow give the incoming bundle's id number (here `1`) and the page number in the bundle (which steps through all 5 choices).
+Then the parameter `-t` gives the paper number and `-q` introduces the list of questions mentioned on the page of interest.

 The command-line responses to the mapping commands above are not (yet) very informative.

+There is work in progress to allow single-question lists like [3] to be presented as a bare integer question number, like 3.
+Other possibilities coming soon are to allow "-q dnm" (for Do Not Mark) and "-q all" (which would expand to [1,2,3] here).

 Now that the system knows which pages contain which questions, we can push the bundle to the marking team::

-    $ plom-cli push-bundle 1
+    $ plom-cli push-bundle 8

 The markers can assess the paper without knowing who it came from.
 After that, however, any marks earned will have to be attributed to the student.